JonasUrth/SoftwareVersionOverview/IMPLEMENTATION_STATUS.md

    1. if Customer.RequiresCustomerValidation AND Release Status = ProductionReady then add a warning if the user is sure this release is validated by customer "customer name"
 - Add new version release form is too heigh you can not see all of it without scrolling
 - Importing old software version logs
-- Should it be possible to delete Countries, Customers, Software, and Versions?
+- Should it be possible to delete Countries, Customers, Software, Users, and Versions?
 How will it effect the version lists if you delete something?
 Customers have IsActive should we use that for all?
 Right now there are delete buttons without warnings on the pages!!